 Oral Cancer Screening

-During your scheduled hygiene appointment, we will complete a six-step oral cancer screening:
+During your scheduled dental hygiene appointment, we will complete a six-step oral cancer screening:

 Step 1: Tongue.
 We will ask you to extend your tongue as far as it can go so we can examine the sides and underside for white and red patches and/or lumps.